 Once families are licensed and home study approved, the matching process begins.
 This includes learning more about the children in need of permanent homes.

-The programs that provide recruitment services to children under State guardianship fall under the Permanency Support Services contract with the Minnesota Department of Human Services.
+The programs that provide recruitment services to children under State guardianship fall under the Permanency Support Services contract with the Minnesota Department of Children, Youth, and Families.

 Click on each logo to learn more about the agencies that work to introduce families to Minnesota Kids.